chef-training/introduction_to_testing/scene_07.md

 Each violation can be broken down into the following format.

-First is the rule number.
+First is the violation number.
+FC is short for Foodcritic.
+The number that follows is the unique, numeric identifier tied to the community convention.

 The colon character here acts a separator for our fields.

 After the first separator is the message associated with the violation.

 Another colon separates the message from the partial path to the file within the cookbook that contains the violation.

-The last value after the filepath is the line number within the file with the fiolation.
+The last value after the filepath is the line number within the file that contained the violation.
 This line number makes it easier to find the issue within the code more quickly when you are trying to address the violations.

 -